Rod Wood

-Rod Wood is an American businessman and football executive.
-He is currently the president of the Detroit Lions of the National Football League (NFL).
+Rod Wood is an American businessman and football executive who is the president of the Detroit Lions of the National Football League (NFL).

 Professional career

 Previous to being hired as the president of the Detroit Lions, Wood was a close associate of the Ford family that owns the team, and worked as the president and CEO of the Ford Estates.

 Detroit Lions

-Wood was signed with the Detroit Lions as a team president on Nov 19, 2015.
+Wood was signed with the Detroit Lions as a team president on November 19, 2015.
 Wood attended University of Michigan-Flint and the ABA Graduate School of Commercial Banking.
 On accepting the appointment, Wood stated that he was "not qualified to run any other NFL team", a statement that led some critics of his hiring to label him as unqualified for the job of running the Lions.
-Wood has refused to give up the Detroit Lions's traditional Thanksgiving game despite pressure from other NFL teams.
-Under Wood's leadership and direction, the Lions and the City of Detroit hosted the 2024 NFL Draft.
+Wood has refused to give up the Lions's traditional Thanksgiving game despite pressure from other NFL teams.
+Under Wood's leadership and direction, the Lions and the City of Detroit hosted the 2024 NFL draft.

+On February 18, 2026, Wood announced his intentions to retire prior to the 2026 NFL season.